ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/consume-streams.md

     })
 {% endhighlight %}

-At each streaming step, for each new value or error, you choose how you want to go on, using cases `Cursor.{ Cont, Done, Fail }`.
+At each streaming step, for each new value or error, you choose how you want to proceed, using the cases `Cursor.{ Cont, Done, Fail }`.

 - `Cont`: Continue processing.
 - `Done`: End processing, without error; A `Future.successful[T](t)` will be returned by `foldWhile[T]`.